Lava-10/practdb/README.md

 ```

 `file.db` can be any empty file or a file previously
-managed by `mkdb`.
+managed by `practDb`.
 It works like SQLite in that regard, the difference is that
 in order to use `mkdb` you have to connect to the server with some TCP client
 that implements the network protocol described at
 [`./src/tcp/proto.rs`](./src/tcp/proto.rs).
 The [`./client`](`./client`) package